xefi/phpstan-xefi-rules/README.md

 *Identifier : xefi.booleanPropertyNaming*

-Ensure that a Boolean is always named with an “is” at the beginning of its name, to clarify the condition it represents.
+Ensure that a Boolean is always named with an `is` at the beginning of its name, to clarify the condition it represents.

 ### Max Line Per Class Rule